 JUR- CEPRI - Centre for Private Governance

 Marta Andhov is an associate professor, a PhD coordinator and the coordinator for the LL.M international study program at the Faculty of Law, the University of Copenhagen.
-Her main research interests focus on public procurement law, sustainability, governmental contracts and interaction between public and private law in the context of international trade.
+Her main research interests focus on public procurement law, governmental contracts, free trade agreements, sustainability, climate change and interaction between public and private law in the context of international trade.
+Recently Marta has been particularly interested in the food sector.

 Currently, Marta is involved in several exciting projects.
 She is a co-host of popular Bestek Public Procurement Podcast, which hopes to contribute to solutions and better understand public procurement law through informal yet in-depth discussions.
 She is a member of the steering committee and leader of working package 6 in the SAPIENS - Sustainability and Procurement in International, European, and National Systems.
 SAPIENS has been awarded a Horizon 2020 Marie Skłodowska-Curie Actions Innovative Training Network (ITN) grant of €3.9 million.
 Marta also is involved the Connecting COnsumers and producers to REbalance farmers' position through AmbassaDOrs Trainings (COCOREADO) which has been awarded a Horizon 2020 grant of €2.9 million.
 The project focuses on improving the conditions for sustainable public procurement of local and seasonal food within its working package four.